-Cherokee Indians – Native Americans in SC
+Cherokee Indians – SC Native Americans

-South Carolina SC Native Americans SC Indian Tribes SC Cherokee Indians
+South Carolina SC Native Americans SC Indian Tribes SC Cherokee Indians Under construction: November, 2024

-Name, Language – Cherokee Indians
+Names – Cherokee Indians

 • Alternate spellings: Ani'-Yun'wiya, Tsalagia, Keetoowah

-• Possible meanings: "people of a different speech" or "the principle people"
+• Possible meanings: "People of a different speech" or "The principle people"

 Current Status – Cherokee Indians